Quantum state spectrum and field theory of D$0$-brane: D -brane in spinor moving frame formulation. Classical mechanics and quantization

-As we have already mentioned, we cannot impose second class constraints \eqref{fdq=-iDq} on the state vector in the simplest manner, i.e., by stating that state vector is in the kernel of this operator (as such step would result in contradiction with expectation that the state vector is not equal to zero).
+As we have already mentioned, we cannot impose second class constraints \eqref{fdq=-iDq} on the state vector in the simplest manner, i.e., by stating that state vector is in the kernel of this operator (as such a step would result in contradiction, with the expectation that the state vector is not equal to zero).

-In the similar problem for massless 11D superparticle quantization two ways towards solution are elaborated in \cite{Bandos:2017eof,Bandos:2017zap}.
-One way is to allow the state vector to be multicomponent (see \eqref{XicA=state}), i.e. to be represented by several components with different SO(9) indices and appropriate statistics, and try to realize the supersymmetry algebra of covariant derivatives on it by imposing some equation with nonvanishing r.h.s. \cite{Bandos:2017eof}.
+In the similar problem for massless 11D superparticle quantization two approaches are elaborated in \cite{Bandos:2017eof,Bandos:2017zap}.
+One way is to allow the state vector to be multicomponent (see \eqref{XicA=state}), i.e. to be represented by several components with different $\text{SO}(9)$ indices and appropriate statistics, and try to realize the supersymmetry algebra of covariant derivatives on it by imposing some equation with nonvanishing r.h.s. \cite{Bandos:2017eof} (see \cite{Green:1999by,Bandos:2006nr} for related methods in the light-cone gauge and 11D generalization of twistor formalism respectively).

-Another way, which we will take in our present study of D$0$-brane quantization, starts by introducing the complex structure and use it to split real 16-component fermionic constraints in a pair of 8 complex constraints and its c.c.
-To this end we use the SO(9) spinor frame formalism of \cite{Bandos:2017zap} with the following basic relations and definitions (see Appendix \ref{SO9frame} for further details).
+Another way, which we will take in our present study of D$0$-brane quantization, starts by introducing the complex structure and using it to split real 16-component fermionic constraints in a pair of 8 complex constraints and its c.c.
+To this end we can use the $\text{SO}(9)$ spinor frame formalism of \cite{Bandos:2017zap} the basic elements of which are rectangular blocks of the $\text{Spin}(9)$ valued matrix